BlockstreamResearch/bip-frost-dkg/README.md

 class RecoveryDataError(ValueError)
 ```

-Raised if the recovery data is invalid or does not match `hostseckey`.
+Raised if the recovery data is invalid.

 #### ProtocolError Exception